Creating a great listing page

 Focus on the keywords that represent the most important features of your extension.

 Add unnecessary keywords to your description in an attempt to improve search results.
 Repetitive or irrelevant use of keywords can create an unpleasant user experience and result in an item being suspended from the Chrome Web Store.
+See Keyword Spam policy for more information.

 The graphical assets that appear in your listing are the store icon, screenshots, and your promotional images.
 The following sections provide guidance for how you can best use these assets to provide a high-quality, compelling store listing.